briandfoy/perl7faq/README.md

 One major version at a time!
 Let's figure out Perl 7 first.

+## What about the other forks of Perl?

+Will Braswell does an amazing job of outlining the paths of various offshoots of Perl in his talk [The Perl Family Tree](https://vimeo.com/394230613).

+Perl 6 happened, then struck out on its own as Raku.

+The community has talked about a Perl 7 since at least 2013.
+One brave soul even made a [toy project on GitHub](https://www.github.com/perl7), but that was never a serious attempt.
+It would have been based on NQP (Not Quite Perl), which would have made it compilable to MOAR, the engine that powers Raku.

+Similarly, there was a thing called [Perl 11](http://perl11.org), which was more an umbrella for a design philosophy behind several exploratory forks of Perl.
+These sort of projects let people try heterodox ideas, and that's fine.
+The just aren't `perl`.

 ## How can I find out more about Perl 7?

 * [Getting Better, not Getting By](https://www.youtube.com/watch?v=6wPMh-3qYJM), Sawyer's keynote at The Perl Conference in the Cloud